Hamzah Zainudin: Political career

-Hamzah was elected to the House of Representatives in the 2008 election and was appointed a Deputy Minister of Housing and Local Government.
+He was elected to the House of Representatives in the 2008 election and was appointed a Deputy Minister of Housing and Local Government.
 He was previously a member of the Malaysian Senate.

 He served as the Minister of Domestic Trade, Cooperatives and Consumerism, Deputy Minister of Foreign Affairs, Deputy Minister of Plantation Industries and Commodities and Deputy Minister of Housing and Local Government in the Barisan Nasional (BN) administration under former prime ministers Abdullah Ahmad Badawi and Najib Razak from March 2008 to the defeat of BN in the 2018 general election in May 2018.
 He has also served as the member of parliament (MP) for Larut since March 2008.
 Presently he is a member of the Malaysian United Indigenous Party (BERSATU) and its 3rd secretary-general since March 2020, a component party of the ruling PN coalition and he also serves as its 1st secretary-general since August 2020.
 He was a member of the then-ruling United Malays National Organisation (UMNO), a component party of the BN coalition.
 He subsequently resigned from UMNO to join BERSATU in December 2018.

 In 2020, when the Pakatan Harapan government crumpled due to Mahathir Mohamad's sudden resignation after trying to eradicate those who are involved in the Sheraton Move but failed.
 He was elected as the Home Minister by the newly appointed Prime Minister Muhyiddin Yassin in his cabinet.
-He then retained as the Home Minister in Ismail Sabri cabinet.
+He was then retained as the Home Minister in Ismail Sabri cabinet.

 In December 2022, he led the Perikatan Nasional coalition to become the 17th Leader of the Opposition.
+He was later sacked by the disciplinary body of BERSATU on 13 February 2026 over party violations, alongside 16 other members including Wan Ahmad Fayhsal, triggering an internal crisis in BERSATU and takeover of the official Facebook page by alleged pro-Hamzah administrators.